rohan843/url-shortener/db/README.md

 3. Forward the port `5432` from the docker to the port `5432` of our `localhost`, allowing us to access the DB.

 Now, the DB should be up and running for usage.

+> Note that this will execute the commands in a DB called `webserver`, i.e., same as the specified username.